JacobPaxton/data_science_notes/notes_v3.md

     * Prioritizing both Recall and Precision; similar to accuracy
     * Use for accuracy on an imbalanced class problem
 - **Receiver Operating Characteristic:** False Positive Rate, True Positive Rate
-    * Model performance at different thresholds
+    * Model performance at different decision thresholds
-    * Calculate area under the curve (ROC AUC) as another metric
+    * The model with best ROC AUC is best across decision thresholds
 ```
 def print_classification_results(y_train, y_out):
     """Get metrics for a dataframe of model predictions columns, return a df."""